-$$F_N = R{N-1} - R_N + U_N$$
+$F_N = R{N-1} - R_N + U_N$

-F_N = Fuel used for the flight under consideration (i.e., flight $N$) determined using Method B (in tonnes);

-R{N-1} = Amount of fuel remaining in aeroplane tanks at the end of the previous flight (i.e., flight N-1 at Block-on before the flight under consideration, (in tonnes);

-R_N = Amount of fuel remaining in aeroplane tanks at the end of the flight under consideration (i.e., flight $N$) at Block-on after the flight, (in tonnes); and

-U_N = Fuel uplift for the flight considered measured in volume and multiplied with a density value (in tonnes).

-Note 1: See 2.25 and 2.26 for requirements on fuel density values.

-Note 2: Fuel uplift is determined by the measurement by the fuel supplier, as documented in the fuel delivery notes or invoices for each flight.
+F_N = Fuel used for the flight under consideration (i.e., flight $N$) determined using Method B (in tonnes); R{N-1} = Amount of fuel remaining in aeroplane tanks at the end of the previous flight (i.e., flight ${N-1}$ at Block-on before the flight under consideration, (in tonnes); R_N = Amount of fuel remaining in aeroplane tanks at the end of the flight under consideration (i.e., flight $N$) at Block-on after the flight, (in tonnes); and U{N} = Fuel uplift for the flight considered measured in volume and multiplied with a density value (in tonnes).
+Note 1 !: See 2.6.1 and 2.6.2 for requirements on fuel density values.
+Note 2 2: Fuel uplift is determined by the measurement by the fuel supplier, as documented in the fuel delivery notes or invoices for each flight.
+See Attachment C-4 for process diagram for monitoring fuel use by flight using Method B

-Note 3:

-For ensuring completeness of the data, it is important to note that not only data generated during the flight under consideration (i.e., flight $N$) is needed, but also data generated from the previous flight (i.e., flight ${N-1}$).
+- Note 3: For ensuring completeness of the data, it is important to note that not only data generated during the flight under consideration (i.e., flight N) is needed, but also data generated from the previous flight (i.e., flight {N-1}).
 This is in particular important when a domestic flight is followed by an international, or vice versa.
 For avoiding data gaps it is therefore recommended that, the amount of fuel remaining in the tank after the flight or the amount of fuel in the tank after fuel uplift is always recorded on flights of aeroplane which are used for international flights.
-For the same reasons, fuel uplift data for all flights of those aeroplane should be collected, before deciding which flights are international.

-- 2.3.2 The aeroplane operator performing on an ad-hoc basis flights attributed to another aeroplane operator shall provide to the latter the fuel measurement values according to the Block-off / Block-on method. - 2.3.3 Where an aeroplane does not perform a flight previous to the flight for which fuel consumption is being monitored (e.g., if the flight follows a major revision or maintenance), the aeroplane operator may substitute the quantity R{N-1} with the amount of fuel remaining in aeroplane tanks at the end of the previous activity of the aeroplane, as recorded by technical logs. - 2.4 Block-off / Block-on - 2.4.1 The aeroplane operator shall use the following formula to compute fuel use according to the Block-off / Block-on Method:
+For the same reasons, fuel uplift data for all flights of those aeroplane should be collected, before deciding which flights are international. - 2.3.2 For short term leasing where the previous or subsequent flight(s) (or both) is performed by another aeroplane operator, then the necessary data shall be acquired from the third party.
+When this information is not available, the use of Block-on or Block-off data is allowed. - 2.3.3 Where an aeroplane does not perform a flight previous to the flight for which fuel consumption is being monitored (e.g., if the flight follows a major revision or maintenance), the aeroplane operator may substitute the quantity R{N-1} with the amount of fuel remaining in aeroplane tanks at the end of the previous activity of the aeroplane, as recorded by technical logs.

-$$F_N = T_N - R_N$$
+2.4 Block-off / Block-on

+- Note: See Attachment C-5 for process diagram for monitoring fuel use by flight using Block-off / Block-on method, and Attachment C-6 for the process for collecting the required data to implement Block-off / Block-on method. - 2.4.1 The aeroplane operator shall use the following formula to compute fuel use according to the Blockoff / Block-on Method:

+$F{\rm N}=T{\rm N}-R{\rm N}$
-F_N = Fuel used for the flight under consideration (=flight $N$) determined using Block-off / Block- on Method (in tonnes);

-T_N = Amount of fuel contained in aeroplane tanks at Block-off for the flight under consideration i.e., flight $N$ (in tonnes); and

-R_N = Amount of fuel remaining in aeroplane tanks at Block-on of the flight under consideration i.e., flight N (in tonnes).
+F{N} = Fuel used for the flight under consideration (i.e. flight $N$) determined using Block-off / Block- on Method (in tonnes); T_N = Amount of fuel contained in aeroplane tanks at Block-off for the flight under consideration i.e., flight $N$ (in tonnes); and $R{\rm N}$ = Amount of fuel remaining in aeroplane tanks at Block-on of the flight under consideration i.e., flight $N$ (in tonnes).

+2.5 Fuel Uplift